SaiSrinivas13/Tick-List/README.md

-# To-Do List Application
+# Tick-List Application

 ## Overview

-The To-Do List Application is a web-based task management tool built with Django.
+The Tick-List Application is a web-based task management tool built with Django.
 It allows users to create, update, and delete tasks, helping them stay organized and manage their daily activities efficiently.

 ## Features